 Soaking Dried Black Beans Before Cooking

-Using dried beans for cooking and baking requires some planning ahead because they need to be soaked.
-Now I do try to stick to a meal plan so I can create meals from leftovers.
-So each evening I can take a quick look at my plan and see what needs prepping.
+Using dried beans for cooking and baking requires planning because they need to be soaked.
+Now I try to stick to a meal plan to create meals from leftovers.
+So each evening, I can take a quick look at my plan and see what needs prepping.

-Now that our older kids are grown, I’m usually cooking for five through the winter.
+Now that our older kids are grown, I usually cook for four through the winter.
 So I might only soak two cups of dried beans in four cups of water overnight.
-I add a quarter onion, diced, and one garlic clove, and maybe a sprinkling of salt.
+I add a quarter onion, diced, one garlic clove, and maybe a sprinkling of salt.

-In the summer, when we have lots of visitors, I’m often cooking for eight to twelve or more people.
+In the summer, when we have lots of visitors, I often cook for eight to twelve or more people.
 And I don’t like to simmer beans any longer than I have to because the five-burner propane cooktop generates a ton of heat.
-So I’ll soak the beans overnight in cold water, then cook up the whole batch at once to soften them.
-And I freeze what I’m not using.

 How Many Dried Beans Do We Eat in a Year?

-Our homestead kitchen pantry usually holds at least three to four bags of the President’s Choice Blue Menu dried black beans, dried red kidney beans, and dried small chili beans.
-And then the restrictions were announced, and we began to experience food and toilet paper shortages at the grocery store.
+Our homestead kitchen pantry usually holds at least three to four bags of the President’s Choice Blue Menu: dried black beans, dried red kidney beans, and dried small chili beans.
+And then during the pandemic, we began to experience food and also toilet paper shortages at the grocery store.

 So I made a plan to become more self-reliant about our family’s food supply.
 I went through my pantry with a fine-tooth comb, which I hadn't done since our last pantry challenge.
 And I remembered how to grow black beans indoors from our previous homeschool science activity.